varunshenoy/surroundpy/README.md

 Affiliation: Dept. of Electrical Engineering, Stanford University

-Email is the best way to reach out to either of us.

 ## Project File Structure

 - `requirements.txt` contains all the dependencies necessary to run this project.
 You can use conda or pip to install the exact versions of dependencies which we used from this file.